cscart/docs/en/user_guide/manage_products/categories/trash_category.rst

     :align: center
     :alt: You can't rename the Trash category.

 If you delete a category, all products inside this category that are not assigned to other categories on this storefront will be moved to the **Trash category**.
+That is, as long as the product has one category, it does not get into the **Trash category**.

 .. warning::